zhankit/SS5k/README.md

 ## Command-line Interface
 -text : runs the program in text-only mode.
-No graphics are displayed. xxx sets the random number generator’s seed to xxx.
+No graphics are displayed. <br />
+xxx sets the random number generator’s seed to xxx. <br />
--scriptfile xxx uses xxx for this level's initial board configuration.
+-scriptfile xxx uses xxx for this level's initial board configuration. <br />
 -startlevel n starts the game in level n.
-The game starts in level 0 if this option is notsupplied.
+The game starts in level 0 if this option is notsupplied.<br />
 -testing runs the game in testing mode.
-During testing
+During testing<br />